-However, the law is quite powerful in shaping societal beliefs, and its turn to autonomy will eventually lead society to think of marriage more in terms of feelings than of building what is necessary for the domestic sharing of family life.57 Same-sex marriage promotes a wholly new understanding of the meaning of marriage,58 and the change in law will lead to a change in culture that no longer addresses the good of children.
-The idea of a lasting, faithful, and exclusive union will fade as the individual adult looks to save his or her feelings from all the trials and tribulations that can arise in marriage, and
+However, the law is quite powerful in shaping societal beliefs, and its turn to autonomy will eventually lead society to think of marriage more in terms of feelings than of building what is necessary for the domestic sharing of family life.
+Same-sex marriage promotes a wholly new understanding of the meaning of marriage, and the change in law will lead to a change in culture that no longer addresses the good of children.
+The idea of a lasting, faithful, and exclusive union will fade as the individual adult looks to save his or her feelings from all the trials and tribulations that can arise in marriage, and i.e. a thought of the form: "If I were in their situation, I would be willing to get sexual satisfaction by nonmarital sex acts" . . .
+Deliberate approval of nonmarital sex acts is among the states of mind (understanding and willingness) which damage one's capacity to choose and carry out as marital even those actual sex acts which in all other respects are marital in kind.

-John Finnis, The Good of Marriage and the Morality of Sexual Relations: Some Philosophical and Historical Observations, 42 AM.
+John Finnis, The Good of Marriage and the Morality of Sexual Relations: Some Philosophical and Historical Observations, 42 Am.
 J. JURIS.
 97, 122-23 (1997) (footnotes omitted).